coderefinery/workshop-intro/livestream.md

 ## Things that can (and will) go wrong

+### There are major accessibility problems
+- e.g. audio quality is bad, screen not visible, breaks not coming, unintelligble explanation...
+- Write the problem in the bottom of the collaborative document immediately.

+### An instructor/team leader makes a mistake
+- No one knows everything.
+- Seeing things go wrong and get fixed is part of the pedagogy.
+- Please be nice to those who make this course possible.

 ### You get overloaded with information
 - Don't worry!
 - Change your watching style and know material will be available for you to watch later.